jrherr/2014-09-11-udel/_site/overview/overview.md

 ## What We *Actually* Teach

-* A program is just another piece of lab equipment
+* A computer is just another piece of lab equipment
-* Programming is a human activity
-* Little pieces loosely joined
+* Do not be afraid to analyze your data
+* Could you be using your time more efficiently?
-* Let the computer repeat it
+* Let the computer repeat it - automation!
-* Paranoia makes us productive
-* Better algorithms beat better hardware
+* Automation leads to a reduction in human errors

 *How to THINK like a programmer*